oscar-franzen/alona/README.md

 ```

 # Description
-`alona` is a Python3-based software pipeline for analysis of single cell RNA sequencing (scRNA-seq) data. `alona` performs normalization, quality control, clustering and cell type annotation of single cell RNA-seq data ([1][1]).
-In comparison with many established scRNA-seq pipelines, `alona` is not an importable library, but more of a command-line tool integrating current state-of-the-art approaches to scRNA-seq analysis.
-Running `alona` to analyze scRNA-seq data is simple and fast.
-The clustering method used is similar to Seurat; i.e., computing a shared nearest neighbor network. `alona` uses the [Leiden algorithm](https://github.com/vtraag/leidenalg) to identify tightly connected communities from the graph.
+`alona` is a Python3-based software pipeline for analysis of single cell RNA sequencing (scRNA-seq) data. `alona` is a command-line tool that performs normalization, quality control, clustering and cell type annotation of single cell RNA-seq data ([1][1]). `alona` integrates many state of the art algorithms in scRNA-seq analysis in a single package.
+In comparison with other scRNA-seq pipelines, `alona` is not designed as an importable library to be used in existing code.
+Running `alona` to analyze scRNA-seq data is simple, fast and requires very little tweaking.
+The clustering method used in `alona` is similar to [Seurat](https://github.com/satijalab/seurat); i.e., first computing a shared nearest neighbor network. `alona` uses the [Leiden algorithm](https://github.com/vtraag/leidenalg) to identify tightly connected communities from the graph.

 `alona` also exists as a parallel cloud-based service ([2][2]).